salzman-lab/compactor_pfam_rfam/README.md

 The best Rfam and Pfam hits are reported by e-value in Rfam and full sequence e-value in Pfam.
 A compactor is selected for Pfam or Rfam alignment if exact_support > 0.

-The user needs only to specify the compactor output file and a run name, then to type "sbatch main.sh" to run in the Sherlock computing environment.
+The user needs only to specify the compactor output file and a run name, then to type "sbatch main.sh" to run this code in the Sherlock computing environment.